Chart Color Schemes

 Belmont North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Belmont North, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Belmont North was at 37.5%, with the rest of dwellings either mortgaged (43.7%) or rented (18.8%).
-The median monthly mortgage repayment in the area was $1,955, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $380, compared to Non-Metro NSW's $330.
-Nationally, Belmont North's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+Belmont North's dwellings, as recorded in the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Belmont North was at 37.5%, with mortgaged dwellings at 43.7% and rented ones at 18.8%.
+The median monthly mortgage repayment was $1,955, higher than Regional NSW's average of $1,733.
+The median weekly rent in Belmont North was $380, compared to Regional NSW's $330.
+Nationally, Belmont North's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing